 “No. It is not my gotra; my gotra is “Tondak.””

 “Well, in its true sense, one should only use gotra as his surname.
 Nothing else can replace it.”

 His words made me uncomfortable.
 After some days, I started getting anxious about this whole name thing.
 I got restless on the night of 13th July 2015.
 I was tossing and turning in my bed.
 A gut feeling was pushing me to change my surname to my gotra (Tondak).
 But that was an uphill task.
-Doing so would have meant getting the spelling changed in the bank accounts, pan card, Aadhar card, driver’s license and all the other documents.
+Doing so would have meant changing the spelling in the bank accounts, PAN card, Aadhar card, driver’s license, and other documents.
 So, I tried to suppress that urge, but it was overwhelming that I had to surrender.

-You see, I had changed the spelling of my name because that was supposed to make me more successful in life.
+You see, I had changed my name’s spelling because that was supposed to make me more successful in life.
 In reality, I was in denial mode—not ready to acknowledge and accept myself the way I was.

-I tried different variations of my name and ultimately realised that I can only be at peace with myself if I come back to who I indeed was.
-I feel that using my gotra, as my surname is more of acknowledging my ancestors and my identity.
+I tried different variations of my name and ultimately realized that I could only be at peace with myself if I returned to who I indeed was.
+Using my gotra as my surname is more of acknowledging my ancestors and my identity.

 Why Don’t I Use “Rajput” As My Surname?